 Other MOOCs include:

-dire need and distressing economic conditions.
+Not all tutoring results from dire need and distressing economic conditions.
 Pupils who are more advanced than their current classroom curriculum may seek one to one tutoring as a challenge to their abilities.

-extraordinary skills.
+Today’s current business climate demands extraordinary skills.
 Studies show employees who can speak more than one language receive a 5 to 20% higher salary than workers whose only language is English.

 At Lang-8, you would tutor foreign learners of English while they would teach you their language’s mechanics.

-, where you can myhappyplanet interact live with people native to the language you wish to learn.
+Another language tutoring website is myhappyplanet, where you can interact live with people native to the language you wish to learn.
 In addition to active learning through conversation, the site offers video tutorials.

-stressing over academic challenges or just has a curious mind and wants to learn more; whether s/he is more intellectually advanced than his/her peers…
+Whether your student is stressing over academic challenges or just has a curious mind and wants to learn more; whether s/he is more intellectually advanced than his/her peers…

-promote your abilities and expand your knowledge, the choice is clear: online tutoring offers many avenues to achieve everyone’s learning goals.
+When you want to promote your abilities and expand your knowledge, the choice is clear: online tutoring offers many avenues to achieve everyone’s learning goals.